-Peru is undoubtedly one of the most biodiverse places on earth and, consequently, has a great variety of things to experience.
-Not only will you be able to enjoy wide biodiversity in Peru, but also a large number of unique and nutritious foods.
-And perhaps among all the foods available in Peru, the best known of them is the ancient farming of Quinoa.
-Quinoa has been cultivated in the Andean country for thousands of years.
+Peru is undoubtedly one of the most diversified places in terms of nature and landscapes.
+And consequently, it has a great variety of things to experience.
+Not only will you be able to enjoy the wide biodiversity in Peru, but also numerous nutritious meals and unique dishes to enjoy.
+And perhaps among all the foods available in Peru, the best known of them is the ancient cultivation of quinoa.
 It was one of the main crops of the Incas, and a staple in the diet of the inhabitants.
-And being so important, you may have doubts.
-But have you ever wondered why quinoa is so popular?
-Or what makes quinoa a superfood?
-If so, together with Machu Travel Peru we have prepared a small article where we delve into Quinoa.
-Learn about the most important characteristics of this wonderful Peruvian food.
+But, what makes quinoa so popular?
+And what makes quinoa a superfood?
+That is why together with Machu Travel Peru we have prepared a small article where we delve into Quinoa.
+Dare to learn about the most important characteristics of this wonderful Peruvian food.

-A guide to everything you need to know about quinoa
+A complete guide to everything you have to understand about Quinoa

 - What is quinoa?